rizinorg/book/src/tools/rz-bin/tables.md

 | <col>/maxlen/<value>      # Grep rows where the length of column <col> is less than <value>.
 | <col>/sum/<value>         # Sum all the values of column <col>.
 ```
+Note: The `/sort` and `/sortlen` commands sort values in increasing order by default.
+Adding `/rev` reverses the order of the output.

+Example:

+`aflt:nbbs/sort` sorts the results in increasing order of `nbbs` values.

+`aflt:nbbs/sort/rev` sorts the results in decreasing order of `nbbs` values.

 Output format specifiers `(<output_spec>)`:
 ```